 Family is Family by Kacey Musgraves

 Well, from a rap song about family issues to a country song about the same topic.
-On this track.
-I know—Kacey already made this list.
-I get it.
+Now I know Kacey already made this list–I get it.
 But I just think that this song is too perfect for this topic to not add it to the list.

 In fact, similar to Family Business by Kanye West, Kacey Musgraves uses this song to discuss the bond family members have with one another.
 Despite all of the ups and downs, and despite sometimes not even understanding fully who each other are, family is family.
 They are going to be there for you, they’re going to support you, and even if you have beef with them, blood is always thicker than water.